Upcoming Group Classes

 Ages 6-18

-This 8 week class is designed to build strong foundational skills for violin playing in a fun and playful setting.
-Students will learn proper violin and bow hold, proper bow technique for beautiful tone production, listening and playing together as a group.
+This 8 week class is designed to build strong foundational skills for guitar playing in a fun setting.
+Students will learn proper position, left and right hand placemet, listening and playing together as a group.
 Rhythm, pitch, and note reading skills will be developed.
-A violin is required after the first class.
-Students will be measured for the proper size violin during the first class, with the option of renting through a recommended vendor who will deliver the instruments on the second week of class.
+A guitar is required for the first class.
+Rental guitars are available on a first come, first served basis.
+Contact us for details.

 Interested in other group classes?
 Contact us by email or call (615) 984-4038